rflynn/respec/README.md

-# xrayspec
+# respec

-@spec for your data.
+Hierachical @spec for your Erlang data.
-Hierarchical type specifications in Erlang.
 Broadly applicable; built to verify incoming messages from untrusted source.

 Reduces any matching data structure to 'ok', or the elements that do not match